 What is a North Dakota Quitclaim Deed?

 A North Dakota (ND) quitclaim deed is a legal document that allows a property’s owner or seller (grantor) to transfer ownership and interest in a property to another person (grantee), with no guarantee that they have the right to do so or the title is clear.
-This deed does not change the mortgage on the property, requires no lawyer, and is quick and easy to file, but it makes adding someone to the deed or transferring property between family members or trusted parties fast and simple.
+Quitclaim deeds do not change the mortgage on the property, require no lawyer, and are quick and easy to file, but they make adding someone to the deed or transferring property between family members or trusted parties fast and simple.

-Sometimes people in North Dakota use the wrong term to refer to a quitclaim deed.
-The terms “quit claim deed,” “quit claims deed,” or “quick claim deed” are all incorrect terms for a North Dakota quitclaim deed.
+Sometimes people use the wrong term to refer to a quitclaim deed.
+The terms “quit claim deed,” “quit claims deed,” or “quick claim deed” are all incorrect terms for a quitclaim deed.